 We aim to deliver a personalised curriculum for every child that is tailored to their abilities and interests, talents and needs.
-The learning route that each student takes will be based on consultation between students, parents and carers, class teachers and members Senior Leadership of the Team.
+The learning route that each student takes will be based on consultation between students, parents and carers, class teachers and members of the Senior Leadership Team.
 Discussions will focus on the suitability and demands of each subject.